Injury Prevention Programs

 - Always assume a gun is loaded.

-- Store firearms safely.
+- Store firearms securely.

 - Gun Safety and Your Health (English)